Reticuline

+Reticuline is a tetrahydroisoquinoline alkaloid.
+It is also classified as a benzylisoquinoline alkaloid.

+Occurrence

-Reticuline is a chemical compound found in a variety of plants including Lindera aggregata, Annona squamosa, and Ocotea fasciculata (also known as Ocotea duckei).
-It is based on the benzylisoquinoline structure.
+Reticuline is found in opium and a variety of plants including Lindera aggregata, Annona squamosa, and Ocotea fasciculata (also known as Ocotea duckei).

+Physiological effects

-Reticuline is one of the alkaloids found in opium, and experiments in rodents suggest it possesses potent central nervous system depressing effects.
+In rodents reticuline possesses potent central nervous system depressing effects.
 It is the precursor of morphine and many other alkaloids.
 It is also toxic to dopaminergic neurons causing a form of atypical parkinsonism known as Guadeloupean Parkinsonism.

 Metabolism

 3'-hydroxy-N-methyl-(S)-coclaurine 4'-O-methyltransferase uses S-adenosyl methionine and 3'-hydroxy-N-methyl-(S)-coclaurine to produce S-adenosylhomocysteine and (S)-reticuline.

 Reticuline oxidase uses (S)-reticuline and O2 to produce (S)-scoulerine and H2O2.

 Salutaridine synthase uses (R)-reticuline, NADPH, H+, and O2 to produce salutaridine, NADP+, and H2O.
 Salutaridine can then be transformed progressively to thebaine, oripavine, and morphine.

 1,2-dehydroreticulinium reductase (NADPH) uses (R)-reticuline and NADP+ to produce 1,2-dehydroreticulinium, NADPH, and H+.